nickgamb-strata/connect-claude-to-maverics/README.md

 # AI Identity Gateway — Blog Example

-A stripped-down, self-contained example of the Maverics AI Identity Gateway protecting MCP servers with OAuth 2.0 identity governance.
+A self-contained example of the Maverics AI Identity Gateway protecting MCP servers with OAuth 2.0 identity governance.
 One command to start.
 Connect Claude in 60 seconds.

 Companion to: [Your MCP Server Is a Resource Server Now.
 Act Like It.](../blog.md)